NASA-LIS/NASA-Land-Coupler/README.md

-# lishydro
+# NASA Land Coupler
 Coupled surface-hydrology application with data assimilation.

 ## Components
-**LIS-Hydro Driver and Mediator**:
+**NASA Land Coupler Driver and Mediator**:
-The LIS-Hydro driver and mediator have been designed in collaboration by NOAA, NASA, and NCAR.
+The NASA Land Coupler driver and mediator have been designed in collaboration by NOAA, NASA, and NCAR.
 The custom driver couples LIS and WRF-Hydro within the NUOPC framework.
-Coupled system configuration is controlled via settings in the *lishydro.runconfig* file.
+Coupled system configuration is controlled via settings in the *nlc.runconfig* file.
 The custom mediator couples an in memory ensemble to multiple instances of a component, which allows users to run a coupled ensemble entirely in memory.
 Each component is individually configured based on the needs of the component (see documentation for each component).